pavelozerov/articles/concept-of-analysis.md

 # BDD essentials

 ## Abstract
-Within each IT organization there is an intention to make a strong competence of analysis, where all features go through a certain process that includes various levels of research and testing, such as business, functional, technical, etc. Companies put a lot of effort in
+In each IT organization there is an intention to make a strong competence of analysis, where all features go through a certain process that includes various levels of research and testing, such as business, functional, technical, etc. Companies put a lot of effort in